history | reviews | players | samples | ordering |

 picture of Dan and his touring rig in 2006.

 The main delay chip used in the pedal is no longer made (but we have hundreds in stock) and costs more than all the electronic components in most boutique effects (for example all the TS-808 tube screamer clones) so we can not sell these cheap.
-But they are priced well compared to many of the TS-808 copies, and less than the other high-end analog chorus pedals currently available.
+But they are priced well compared to many of the TS-808 copies, and less than many other high-end analog chorus pedals currently available.

 We have 18 versions of chorus pedals due to all the options we offer, so they are built to your exact specs after we get your order.
 They take a few days to build and we will email when we process your order and again when your pedal is shipped.